 Furthermore, the second route involves a top-down process in which an individual increases aspirations for achieving positive life change to sustain or improve positive emotions.
 As an individual becomes more accustomed to the positive stimuli, he or she will begin to seek novelty or demand more from the stimuli to sustain the same level of happiness.

-The study of Sheldon and Lyubomirsky suggests that people should optimize positive stimuli to slow down the process involved in hedonic adaptation.
+The investigation of Sheldon and Lyubomirsky suggests that people should optimize positive stimuli to slow down the process involved in hedonic adaptation.
 Furthermore, the study also revealed that rising aspirations often result in lower well-being, hence suggesting that this route should be minimized to impede hedonic adaptation to positive stimuli.

-Additional and Related Studies
+Additional Insights and Related Studies

-Furthermore, in the second part, participants who were instructed to intentionally try to become happier versus those who did not try reported higher increases in subjective happiness after listening to positively balanced music during five separate lab visits over a two-week period.
+The first part showed how participants tasked to listen to music for 12 minutes with the intention of boosting their mood reported higher positive mood.
+In the second part, those were instructed to intentionally try to become happier versus those who did not try reported higher increases in subjective happiness after listening to positively balanced music.

 Conclusion and Takeaway: Hedonic Adaptation Prevention Model as a Theory of Staying Happy

-Studies revealed that individuals can sustain happiness as long as they keep having or optimizing their positive experiences while avoiding wanting too much.
+Studies revealed that individuals can sustain happiness as long as they keep optimizing their positive experiences while avoiding wanting too much.
+These also suggest that individuals have the capacity to make mental changes leading to new positive experiences.

-Furthermore, studies also suggest that individuals have the capacity to make mental changes leading to new positive experiences.
-Thus, rather than getting hung up on the destination, people should focus more on enjoying their experience of the journey.
+Hence, rather than getting hung up on the destination, the Hedonic Adaptation Prevention model notes that people should focus more on enjoying their experience of the journey.
 As the proverbial goes, happiness is found not in finishing something but in doing it.

 FURTHER READINGS AND REFERENCES